tonebacas/white_knuckle_custom_hand_sprite/readme.md

 You can use the included GIMP 2.10 project, which features a simple gloved hand sprite work.
 You can change the color of the gloves by painting on the `glove-color` layer (make sure you're not painting the layer mask).

-Save the image as a `png` file, with the name `left_hand.png` or `right_hand.png` accordingly.
+Save the image as a `png` file, with the name `left_hand.png` or `right_hand.png`, according to the hand you want to texture, and save it under the `<game_dir>\BepinEx\plugins\com.tonebacas.white_knuckle_demo_custom_hand_sprite\assets` directory.

+You can use different sprite files for each hand by naming your custom sprite file to `left_hand.png` and `right_hand.png` (the mod looks for both files, and if any of them doesn't exist, it just uses the default sprite for that hand).
+If you want to use the same sprite for both hands, just copy/paste and rename the file.

-**Note**: when saving the modified hand sprite, make sure you're exporting with image format RGBA32 (or RGBA 8 bits per channel, depending on your image editing software).
+**Note**: when saving the modified hand sprite, make sure you're exporting with image format RGBA32 (or RGBA 8 bits per channel, depending on your image editing software; they're the same thing).
 This mod loads images in that format, so saving images in other formats might not work as expected.

 **Note 2**: when exporting with GIMP, in the png export options, you can disable every option to reduce file size.

 ![gimp 2.10 png export settings, with the following settings disabled: Interlacing, Save background color, Save gamma, Save layer offset, Save resolution, Save creation time, Save comment, Save color values from transparent pixels, Save Exif data, Save XMP data, Save IPTC data, Save thumbnail, and Save color profile.
 Export settings changed to 8bpc RGBA, Compression level 9](doc/gimp-png-export-settings.png)

-You can use different sprite files for each hand by naming your custom sprite file to `left_hand.png` and `right_hand.png` (the game looks for both files; if any of them doesn't exist, the mod just defaults to the original sprite atlas for that hand).
-If you want to use the same sprite for both hands, just make a copy of and rename the file.